 We begin your story by photographing all of the little details.
-The shoes, the dress, the jewelry, the garter, gifts to your wedding party, momentos from generations passed, the invitation… collect all of these little details and have them set aside in the room where you are getting ready.
-The cherry on top is a pretty silk, wooden, or personalized hanger for your dress.
+The shoes, the dress, the jewelry, the garter, gifts to your wedding party, heirlooms from generations passed, the invitation… so be sure to collect all of these little details and have them set aside in the room where you are getting ready.
+The cherry on top is a pretty silk, wooden, or personalized hanger for your dress!

 6. Consider a First Look

 We love first looks because they’re incredibly intimate and special.
 And when I say ‘love’ I really mean LOVELOVELOVE.

 Just picture it: your groom waiting with his back turned in a beautiful, private, quiet location.
 With the light illuminating the space perfectly, he turns around and sees you for the first time.
 And then?
 The next few minutes are ALL YOURS.